RelationalAI/StaticLint.jl/README.md

 The expression above outputs 1928 potential threats.

+## Contributing to StaticLint.jl

+You may want to contribute to StaticLint.jl for many reasons.
+Here are a few of them:

+ - _A rule needs to be better documented_.
+It is easy to do so: create a PR to this repository that improves one of the rules defined [HERE](https://github.com/RelationalAI/StaticLint.jl/blob/main/src/linting/extended_checks.jl).
+This `extended_checks.jl` file contains all the RAI-specific rules.
+ - _A new rule has to be defined_.
+As our system grows and evolves, new rules may have to be defined.
+The beginning of the file [extended_checks.jl](https://github.com/RelationalAI/StaticLint.jl/blob/main/src/linting/extended_checks.jl) and the section below detail this process.
+You can always ask `@Alexandre Bergel` on Slack for assistance.
+Create a new PR with the rule.

 ## Lint rules

 Several RAI-specific and generic rules are verified on Julia source code.
 A number of Julia keywords are known to be [either incompatible or dangerous when committed into raicode](https://relationalai.atlassian.net/browse/RAI-5839). \
 The Lint rules available to be run on Julia source code may be found in this [FILE](https://github.com/RelationalAI/StaticLint.jl/blob/main/src/linting/extended_checks.jl).

 Adding a new rule is easy.
 Only the file `src/linting/extended_checks.jl` has to be modified.
-You need to following the steps:
+You need to follow the steps:
 1. Create a subtype of `ExtendedRule`, e.g., `struct Async_Extention <: ExtendedRule end`.
 Lint rules are dynamically looked up by looking at subtypes of `ExtendedRule`.
 2. Create an overload of `check` to perform the actual check.

-Here is an example of `check`:
+Here is an example of a `check`:

 ```Julia
 check(::Async_Extention, x::EXPR) = generic_check(x, "@async hole_variable", "Macro `@spawn` should be used instead of `@async`.")